 Parliament’s Response to Kruger

 Parliament acted swiftly following the Kruger decision.
-In addition to enacting s.10(15), Parliament introduced other provisions and made several proposals to amend the ITA.
+In addition to enacting s.10(15), Parliament introduced other provisions and several proposals to amend the ITA.

 Subsection 10(15) excludes derivative forward agreements from the operation of s.10, by deeming such agreements to not be inventory.
 Parliament also restricted losses claimed on derivatives agreements, by amending s.18 of the ITA.
 Paragraph 18(1)(x) precludes any deduction caused by a reduction in value of a derivative property if (a) the method used to value the property is the lower of cost or fair market value, (b) the property is described in s.10(15), and (c) the property is not disposed of.
+Parliament’s reasoning was that the application of s.10 to derivatives could destabilize the tax base.

 See Benoit Mandelbrot, The Misbehaviour of Financial Markets: A Fractal View of Financial Turbulence.
 See also JPM Asset Management, Non-Normality of Financial Returns: A Framework for Asset-Allocation Decision Making.